dutchwebworks/speculative-navigation/README.md

 </script>
 ```

-Supported web browsers (see below at the end of this documentation) will then **prefetch** (prerender) those web page URL's in the background.
+Supported web browsers (see below at the end of this documentation) will then **prefetch** those web page URL's in the background.
+You can see this in the Dev.
+Tools Network panel.

 This helps to **improve almost instant page loading**.
 These *speculationrules* can be constructed and injected based on any criteria you want.
 This can be done up-front, server-side, or client-side via JavaScript after page load.

-### Usage examples

-On a per web page basis ask the question: "Where would the user likely go next?"

-* According to web analytics; add the most visited (organic) web page URL's of your site into those speculationrules.
-* Create an arbitrary list of URL's YOU think is logical for the user to follow.
-Maybe like a shop checkout process.
-* Or construct such a list of URL's when the user hover's over certain links in the web page.
-And then inject those URL's as a speculationrules list into the web page for preloading.

-The end result is almost instant page loading!

 ## Developer tools and debugging